NAS QNAP Turbo Station TS-h886 RAID Array Format Recovery: Steps to Retrieve Lost Data

 There have been reports of data loss on QNAP NAS devices, including the Turbo Station TS-h886, but it is not specifically related to any particular antivirus software.
 Data loss can occur due to various reasons such as hardware failures, software bugs, power outages, or improper configurations.
 It is always recommended to regularly backup your data to mitigate the risk of data loss.
 Additionally, keeping your antivirus software up to date and ensuring it is compatible with your NAS device can help protect against malware and other security threats.

-Although NAS Turbo Station TS-h886 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-h886 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view